-E. D. Howe’s 1834 Mormonism Unvailed deemed the Book of Mormon a “cursory account of the popular doctrines which have been agitated since the Reformation… Who can be credulous enough to believe, that a preacher, 550 years before the ministry of the Savior…did preach and instruct not only the same principles, but the very words and phrases were used to convey the sentiments which are found in the evangelical writings? …The author doubtless had some knowledge of the revivals of religion, in the different churches; for he represents the whole congregation prostrated, crying for mercy through the atoning blood of Christ.”
+Many of Smith’s contemporaries were understandably skeptical of the book’s modern tone and claimed ancient origins, questioning if pre-Columbian Indians were indeed the authors of the work.
+E. D. Howe, in his 1834 book Mormonism Unvailed, deemed the Book of Mormon a “cursory account of the popular doctrines which have been agitated since the Reformation.
+To give credit to the pretense, that Nephi, living six hundred years before the christian era, could, or would, have had the name of Jesus and John revealed to any other prophet, is repugnance to common sense” (31).
+He continued: “Who can be credulous enough to believe, that a preacher, five hundred and fifty years before the ministry of the Savior and his apostles. . . did preach and instruct not only the same principles, but the very words and phrases were used to convey the sentiments which are found in the evangelical [New Testament] writings?”
+(50).
+“The author,” Howe concluded, “doubtless had some knowledge of the revivals of religion” (61).

 MANIFEST DESTINY / AMERICAN EXCEPTIONALISM

-LDS leader B. H. Roberts said, “Such common knowledge existed throughout New England and New York in relation to American Indian origins and cultures.” (see Natural Born Seer p.
-376 for an extensive listing of contemporary books propagating the notion that the Indians were Hebrew, of one race, divided by savages.)
+LDS leader B. H. Roberts affirmed, “such common knowledge existed throughout New England and New York in relation to American Indian origins and cultures.”
+See Richard Van Wagoner, Natural Born Seer, (p.
+376) for an extensive listing of contemporary books propagating the notion that the Indians were Hebrew, of one race, divided by savages.

-On May 26, 1830, mere weeks after Joseph Smith printed his book and founded his church, Congress passed the Indian Removal Act, forcing all Native Americans west of Mississippi.
-LDS Saints, along with most other whites, viewed their displacement as “God’s work,” fulfilling prophecy regarding their gathering.
-W. W. Phelps declared, “It is not only gratifying, but almost marvelous to witness the gathering of the Indians. …through the instrumentality of the Government of the United Stated.”
-(The Evening and The Morning Star, Dec 1832)
+On May 26, 1830, weeks after Joseph Smith printed his book and founded his church, Congress passed the Indian Removal Act, forcing the largest Native tribes to migrate west of Mississippi.
+Latter-day Saints, along with most other whites, viewed their displacement as “God’s work,” fulfilling prophecy regarding their gathering.
+W. W. Phelps declared: “It is not only gratifying but almost marvelous to witness the gathering of the Indians. …through the instrumentality of the Government of the United States” (“The Indians,” The Evening and The Morning Star, Dec 1832).

-The Smiths’ Palmyra home was a mere three miles from the Erie Canal, affording them access to the latest periodicals of the day.
+The Smiths’ Palmyra home was situated three miles from the Erie Canal, affording them access to the latest periodicals of the day.
 The canal even boasted of a floating library named The Encyclopedia of Albany.
 “It is used as a bookstore and lottery office, and contains about two thousand well selected volumes, and a quantity of stationary.
 It is accompanied by two wagons, for the purpose of extending their trade to those villages, which are a short distance from the canals.
-The owners sell for money where they can find purchasers, but they calculate that a barter for rags will be the principal part of their trade.”
-(The New-York Canals, Wayne Sentinel, June 30, 1824, p.
-2)
+The owners sell for money where they can find purchasers, but they calculate that a barter for rags will be the principal part of their trade” (“The New-York Canals,” Wayne Sentinel, June 30, 1824: 2).

 - A New and Complete Illustration of the Occult Sciences, Ebenezer Sibly, Book 4, p.
 1084- 85)